Use Studio One and Instrument Presets for Large Orchestral Projects

 Syncing Instrument Presets between Computers

-If you use Studio One on more than one computer it can be helpful to have your presets available whichever device you’re using.
+If you use Studio One on more than one computer it can be helpful to have your presets available on whichever device you’re using.

 Here is how I have approached it using Dropbox on a Mac using symlinks.